Vitamin D and COVID-19 Research

 How is the C4P AmeriCorps member experience impacted by COVID-19?

-New members who join us in the fall of the 2021-22 academic year should anticipate completing their service all or predominantly in person.
-All members are expected to comply with the University of Chicago vaccine requirements; we also follow local and institutional guidelines around masking and social distancing.
+New members who join us in the fall of the 2022-23 academic year should anticipate completing their service all or predominantly in person.
+All members are expected to comply with the University of Chicago Medical Center vaccine requirements; we also follow local and institutional guidelines around masking.

 How do I apply?